SarthakMawale/aeronova-docs/privacy-policy.md

 ## 1. Introduction

-AeroNova Prime ("the Bot") is a Discord music bot developed by Sanerex Development.
+AeroNova ("the Bot") is a Discord music bot developed by Sanerex Development.
 This Privacy Policy explains what data we collect, how we use it, and your rights regarding that data.
 By using AeroNova in your server, you agree to this policy.

 ---